Burton Weisbrod: Education

 Weisbrod was born on February 13, 1931, in Chicago.
-He graduated from Von Steuben High School and then earned a bachelor's degree from the University of Illinois at Urbana-Champaign, followed by a Ph.D. in Economics from Northwestern University.
+He graduated from Von Steuben Metropolitan High School and then earned a bachelor's degree from the University of Illinois Urbana-Champaign, followed by a Ph.D. in Economics from Northwestern University.

 Career

 Weisbrod is currently the Cardiss Collins Professor of Economics Emeritus at Northwestern University.
 From 1990 to 1995, Weisbrod served as director of Northwestern University's Institute for Policy Research (IPR), then known as the Center for Urban Affairs and Policy Research.
 Before that, he spent 26 years on the economics faculty at the University of Wisconsin–Madison where he was Evjue-Bascom Professor of Economics, Director of the Center for Health Economics and Law, and Director of the National Institute of Mental Health Training Program in Health and Mental Health Economics.

 Weisbrod was appointed by then-Secretary of Health and Human Services Donna Shalala to the National Advisory Research Resources Council of the National Institutes of Health for a four-year term from 1999 to 2003.
 From 2000 to 2005, Weisbrod was chair of the Social Science Research Council (SSRC) Committee overseeing its program on Philanthropy and the Nonprofit Sector; from 2002 to 2005 he was a member of the National Academy of Sciences Panel on the Measurement of Nonmarket Activity, and since 2005 he has been a member of the Internal Revenue Service User Group Advisory Committee.

-Weisbrod served earlier as a Senior Staff Economist on the Council of Economic Advisors under Presidents John F. Kennedy and Lyndon B. Johnson.
+Weisbrod served earlier as a Senior Staff Economist on the Council of Economic Advisers under Presidents John F. Kennedy and Lyndon B. Johnson.
 He also previously held positions on the Economics faculty at Washington University in St. Louis and Carleton College in Minnesota.
-During his career, he also served as a Visiting Professor at Harvard University John F. Kennedy School of Government, Yale University, Princeton University, University of California-Berkeley, University of California-San Diego, Brandeis University, Binghamton University, the Australian National University and Universidad Autonoma de Madrid.
+During his career, he also served as a visiting professor at the Harvard Kennedy School, Yale University, Princeton University, University of California, Berkeley, University of California, San Diego, Brandeis University, Binghamton University, the Australian National University and Autonomous University of Madrid.

 Awards and honors

-Weisbrod was elected to the Institute of Medicine, National Academy of Sciences.
+Weisbrod was elected to the National Academy of Medicine and National Academy of Sciences.
 He was elected fellow of the American Association for the Advancement of Science, in addition to being elected to its Governing Council for 1998-2000.
 He was also elected to the Executive Committee of the American Economic Association, and served as President of the Midwest Economics Association.

 Other honors include being recipient of the Lifetime Distinguished Research Award from the Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA) in 1997, and receiving the Carl Taube award from the American Public Health Association in 1993 for his research on evaluation of community mental health programs.